ic3-software/ic3-demo-embedded-react/README.md

 - open two dashboards that communicate to each other via events,
 - open the server admin. console.

-### React 17.x vs React 18.x
+### React 18.x

-This example is built using React 17.x but you can use React 18.x instead (see `package.json`).
+This example is built using React 18.x.

 ### Getting Started